 - Examines the effectiveness of traditional exercise-based treatments (e.g., Cardiac Rehabilitation),

 - Generates support for alternative exercise interventions (e.g., Isometric handgrip training) to improve blood pressure (BP) regulation in healthy and clinical populations,

 - Investigates methods to best implement effective interventions into clinical practice to promote optimal patient standard of care.

 Scope of Collaboration:

 Dr. McGowan is a strong supporter of undergraduate and graduate-level research, and her extensive collaborations provide her students with high caliber training and exposure.
 As direct evidence of this philosophy, most of her trainees go on to attend medical school, chiropractic college, or graduate school.

-Dr. McGowan’s network of research partners extends to include scientists, clinicians, program directors and exercise rehabilitation specialists at the University of Windsor (Kinesiology, Science, Psychology), within Windsor-Essex (Chronic Disease Management Program/Windsor Essex Community Health Centre, Cardiac Wellness Program/Hotel Dieu Grace Hospital, Windsor Regional Cancer Centre), and within the national (University of Montreal, Western University, Brock University, University of Guelph) and international (USA: University of Michigan, Wayne State University, Penn State, Henry Ford Health System, ; Europe: Greenwich University, University of Northampton, KU Leuven; Brazil: University Nove de Julho; Australia: University of New England, Central Queensland University; Uganda: Soft Power Health, Makerere University, Mbarara University, Ugandan Ministry of Health) medical and physiology communities.
+Dr. McGowan’s network of research partners includes scientists, clinicians, program directors and exercise rehabilitation specialists at the University of Windsor (Kinesiology, Science, Psychology), within Windsor-Essex (Chronic Disease Management Program/Windsor Essex Community Health Centre, Cardiac Wellness Program/Hotel Dieu Grace Hospital, Windsor Regional Cancer Centre), and within the national (University of Montreal, Western University, Brock University, University of Guelph) and international (USA: University of Michigan, Wayne State University, Penn State, Henry Ford Health System, ; Europe: Greenwich University, University of Northampton, KU Leuven; Brazil: University Nove de Julho; Australia: University of New England, Central Queensland University; Uganda: Soft Power Health, Makerere University, Mbarara University, Ugandan Ministry of Health) medical and physiology communities.
 These ongoing partnerships have led to awards, manuscripts, funding opportunities, and presentations at scientific conferences.